GTA-5-Online-Mod-Menu/.github/profile/README.md

 ![GTA 5 Mod Menu Showcase](https://github.com/GTA-5-Online-Mod-Menu/.github/blob/main/mod_menu_gaming.png?raw=true)

 Unlock the full potential of **GTA 5 Online** with our free and powerful **Mod Menu**.
-Customize your gameplay, explore hidden features, and dominate the streets of Los Santos with ease.
+Customize your gameplay, explore hidden features, and dominate the streets of Los Santos with ease using our GTA 5 mod menu.

 ---